godwokenrises/godwoken/docs/life_of_a_godwoken_transaction.md

 }
 ```

-Like deposition cells, custodian cells have pre-determined `code_hash` and `hash_type` based on Godwoken deployments.
+Like deposit cells, custodian cells have pre-determined `code_hash` and `hash_type` based on Godwoken deployments.
 The first 32 bytes in `args` contain the rollup type hash as well.
 What's different here, is that [CustodianLockArgs](https://github.com/nervosnetwork/godwoken/blob/v0.1.0/crates/types/schemas/godwoken.mol#L131) is used instead to fill the remaining part of `args`:

 ```
 table CustodianLockArgs {